maddiemakes/tic-tac-toe/README.md

 - Close/exit exits the game.

 ###About
-> Written by Samuel Murray and Jordan Wells
+> Written by Samuel Murray and Madison Wells

 > February 2016